PietroPizzoccheri/PietroPizzoccheri/README.md

 - 👋 Hi, I’m @PietroPizzoccheri
 - 👾 cse major student at @Polimi - (this is my uni profile)
-- 👀 I’m interested in : cs
+- 👀 I’m interested in : cs and too many other things